PGOT: A Physics-Geometry Operator Transformer for Complex PDEs: Conclusion

 \section{Conclusion}

 In this work, we proposed PGOT to address the geometric aliasing bottleneck in efficient neural operators.
 By synergizing Spectrum-Preserving Geometric Attention with a regime-adaptive Taylor-Decomposed FFN, our framework reconciles linear complexity with high-fidelity boundary reconstruction.
 PGOT achieves state-of-the-art results on industrial benchmarks and demonstrates superior robustness in extrapolation tasks.
-Future avenues include extending this geometric-physical decoupling paradigm to multi-physics foundation models.
+We hope this work inspires future research on geometry-aware operator learning as a principled foundation for high-fidelity scientific computing.